tc39/notes/meetings/2020-03/march-31.md

 MPC: I want to strongly voice support for YSV’s point about ease of access as a newcomer.

-LBR: I am strongly in favor of maintaining consistency.
+LEO: I am strongly in favor of maintaining consistency.
 If every proposal is to become a repo, I would like it to be enforced at the beginning.
 It shows preparation before presenting to TC39.
 I am in favor of it.

 HHM: Should the proposal repo be on github, or somewhere else?
 If it is not on github, where should it be?

 JHD: I think GitHub is the only place that makes sense because everything is on GitHub, and the repo needs to be easily transferable to the tc39 org upon stage 1.

-LBR: One of the things mentioned is the process template.
+LEO: One of the things mentioned is the process template.
 I believe GitHub does have some useful actions to transform a template repo into an actual one we can reuse.

 JHD: The template repo has a big green button that says “use this template”.

-LBR: I am also in favor of having a link in the process document to the template, if not mandatory make it optional.
+LEO: I am also in favor of having a link in the process document to the template, if not mandatory make it optional.
 I believe it is good to have it featured there.

 GMS: If there is no requirement for the exact structure, then at least some mandatory information must exist.
 Even if it’s just a title or a description.